jtbennett/create-ts-project/README.md

 yarn tsp <command> --help
 ```

-### `--dryrun` option

-The `--dryrun` option can be added to any `tsp` command.
-With this option, the command will show the changes it would make, but will not actually change anything on disk.

 ### `tsp add <package> --template <template>`

 Adds a new package to the `packages` directory, based on a template.